-Weightings Assigned in 2018 to Each Performance Objective under the Annual Incentive Plan for the Named Executive Officers
+Weightings Assigned in 2019 to Each Performance Objective under the Annual Incentive Plan for the Named Executive Officers

-Operating

-Regional Working Personal

-Name EBITDA(1) EBITDA Capital(2) Objectives
+Name Adjusted EBITDA Adjusted Regional EBITDA Operating Working Capital(1) Cost Smart Savings Personal Objectives

-Name I. S. Gordon 60% 15% 25%

 J.P.
-Zallie 60% 15% 25%
+Zallie 55% 10% 15% 20%

-J. D. Gray 60% 15% 25%
+J. D. Gray 55% 10% 15% 20%

-J. Kokke 35% 25%(3) 15% 25%
+J. Kokke 30% 25%(2) 10% 15% 20%

-C.M.
-Castellano 60% 15% 25%

-E.P.
-Pousada 35% 25%(4) 15% 25%
+E. Adefioye 55% 10% 15% 20%

+J. M. Bawcom 55% 10% 15% 20%

-- (1) EBITDA is defined as earnings before interest, taxes, depreciation and amortization. - (2) Operating working capital is defined as cash conversion cycle which is the 12-month average of trade accounts receivable plus inventory less trade accounts payable and accrued expenses divided by average monthly net sales multiplied by 30 days. - (3) For period between January 1 and January 31, 2018 25% of goal is based on EBITDA for APAC and EMEA.
-For period between February 1 and December 31, 2018 25% of goal is based on EBITDA for North America. - (4) 25% of goal is based on EBITDA for the South America region.
+(1) Operating working capital is defined as cash conversion cycle which is the 12-month average of trade accounts receivable plus inventory less trade accounts payable and accrued expenses divided by average monthly net sales multiplied by 30 days.

+(2) The applicable adjusted Regional EBITDA for Mr. Kokke is the EBITDA for North America.

-Scales developed for each metric permit participants in our Annual Incentive Plan ("AIP") to earn from 0% up to 200% of their annual incentive targets based on achievement from 88% to 115% of the EBITDA goal and achievement of an operating working capital goal from 0% for 67.0 days outstanding to 200% for 57.0 days outstanding.
+Scales developed for each metric permit participants in our Annual Incentive Plan ("AIP") to earn from 0% up to 200% of their annual incentive targets based on achievement from 88% to 115% of the adjusted EBITDA goal, achievement of an operating working capital goal from 0% for 72.4 days outstanding to 200% for 62.4 days outstanding and Cost Smart savings from 0% for \$16.0 million to 200% for \$38.9 million in cumulative 2019 end-of-year run-rate SG&A savings targets.

-Our Board of Directors approves goals and objectives for the company.
-The Compensation Committee, together with the company's other independent directors, reviews and approves corporate goals and objectives relevant to our Chief Executive Officer's compensation in light of those goals and objectives for the company.
+Our Board of Directors approves corporate financial goals and objectives for the Company.
+The independent directors review and approve the individual personal goals and objectives relevant to our Chief Executive Officer's compensation in light of those corporate financial goals and objectives.
+The Compensation Committee does the same for the named executive officers other than the Chief Executive Officer.

-The Compensation Committee in conjunction with the company's other independent directors evaluates the Chief Executive Officer's performance in light of those goals and objectives.
-The Compensation Committee discusses the evaluation with the other directors and recommends compensation for the Chief Executive Officer to the independent directors who approve the Chief Executive Officer's compensation, including base salary and short- and long-term incentive awards.
+The Compensation Committee, in conjunction with the Company's other independent directors, evaluates the Chief Executive Officer's performance in light of those goals and objectives.
+The Compensation Committee discusses the evaluation with the other independent directors and recommends compensation for the Chief Executive Officer to the independent directors, who approve the Chief Executive Officer's compensation, including base salary and short- and long-term incentive awards.

-To be eligible to receive an incentive payment for a performance period, a named executive officer must (i) be an employee of the company on the last day of the performance period, or have terminated employment during the performance period due to retirement, disability or death, and (ii) have been employed by the company more than six months of the performance period.
+To be eligible to receive an incentive payment for a performance period, a named executive officer must (i) be an employee of the Company on the last day of the performance period, or have terminated employment during the performance period due to retirement, disability or death, and (ii) have been employed by the Company more than six months of the performance period.
 A named executive officer who is eligible to receive an incentive payment for a performance period, but who was not actively employed during the entire performance period, will receive a prorated payment determined in accordance with rules approved by the Compensation Committee.
 Annual incentive awards for each performance period are to be paid within two and one-half months after the end of the one-year performance period.
-Ms. Castellano and Ms. Gordon each terminated employment prior to the payment of annual incentive awards.
-Ms. Castellano's termination agreement provided that she would receive a specified amount with respect to her annual incentive payment for 2018.
-In connection with the transition of the Chief Executive role to Mr. Zallie, Ms. Gordon agreed to payment of her 2018 annual incentive award on a pro-rata basis based the time served as executive officer in 2018 and based on target level.

-The following tables set forth our financial performance goals established for each named executive officer for 2018 as well as the actual results achieved.
+The following tables set forth our financial performance goals established for each named executive officer for 2019 as well as the actual results achieved.

-Summary of 2018 Financial Goals and Actual Results under the Annual Incentive Plan for the Named Executive Officers
+Summary of 2019 Financial Goals and Actual Results under the Annual Incentive Plan for the Named Executive Officers